-Massachusetts' economy continues to expand, and this trend is expected to continue over the near term given its diverse employment base.
-Employment grew by 1.7% year-over-year in April 2017, slightly exceeding the national rate of 1.5%.
-Labor force participation in the state decreased less than most other states during the recession (except for energy-producing states), and since then Massachusetts has been among the states with the strongest increases.
-The unemployment rate in the commonwealth increased slightly to 3.9% in April 2017, up from 3.1% at calendar year-end 2016, but remains below the US rate of 4.4% for the same period.
+Massachusetts' economy continues to expand, with the state's GDP growing by 1.1% (seasonally adjusted) in the first quarter of 2017 - the 25th fastest growing state.
+The trend is expected to continue over the near term given the state's diverse employment base.
+Indeed, employment grew by 2.0% year-over-year in August 2017, exceeding the national rate of 1.5%.
+Massachusetts has also been among the states with the strongest labor force participation growth since the recession.
+The preliminary unemployment rate declined to 3.7% in August 2017 from 4.4% in July, remaining below the US rate of 4.5% for the same period.

-The commonwealth continues to be aided by its large education and healthcare sectors, which made up approximately 22.1% of employment as of April 2017.
+The commonwealth continues to be aided by its large education and healthcare sectors, which constituted approximately 21.8% of employment as of August 2017.
 Healthcare is expected to remain a top contributor to the state's economy as research demand remains high at its key institutions.
 The state also has a large financial activities sector, with a significant mutual fund presence.
-Its technology sector is surging and will continue to spur growth through the state's economy.
+Its technology sector is surging and will continue to spur growth.
 The state is characterized by high wealth and education levels, but with slow population and job growth over the longer run.
-Per capita personal income as of 2016 was \$65,137.
-The state's population grew by an estimated 3.5% between 2010 and 2016.
+Per capita personal income was \$64,235 in 2016 - the second highest in the country.
+The state's population grew by an estimated 3.8% between 2010 and 2016, slower than the national rate of 4.5%.

-Finances and Liquidity: Recent Modest Budget Shortfalls Corrected Via Executive Action
+Finances and Liquidity: Recent Modest Budget Shortfalls Corrected via Executive Action